 What is the first thing that comes to your mind when you think about Barcelona?
 For me, it’s the face of Lionel Messi.
 So, when I heard about a gentleman named Antoni Gaudí, I was murmuring in disappointment.
 When I was in Barcelona, I saw his presence throughout the city.
 Such is his influence there.
 How did I not know his name before visiting there?

 Barcelona is one of the major cities in Spain in the northeastern part of the country.
-It is situated along the coast of the Mediterranean sea.
+It is along the coast of the Mediterranean sea.
 It’ also blessed with the mountain range of Collserola.

 I met many people in Barcelona who do not want to think of themselves as citizens of Spain, rather; they think they are the citizens of Catalonia.
-They want to get separated from Spain and had been seeking independence.
+They wanted to get separated from Spain and had been seeking independence.
 You can find the reason on the internet.

 To me, Barcelona is a beautiful mix of fashion, art, culture and nature.
+Here are 15 things to do in Barcelona for you.

-1. Sagra De Familia
+Sagra De Familia – Top attraction in Barcelona

 The most famous place in Barcelona is arguably the Sagra De Familia.
 This is an unfinished church with ugly cranes outside which is contributing to the construction of the church.